maelnilba/LightMaze/README.md

 # LigthMaze
-A small game with P5
+A small game using P5